 The International Residential Code (IRC) defines a vapor retarder as a vapor-resistant material, membrane, or covering with a perm rating of 1 or less.
 However, the 2007 IRC supplement recognizes some materials that have ratings of 1 perm and higher as vapor retarders.
 Based on their perm rating, building products fall into one of three classes of vapor retarder.

 The IRC does not mention vapor barriers, but some manufacturers and some people in the building-science industry use vapor barrier to distinguish a class-I vapor retarder, or an impermeable material.

 Why terminology is important

-As building science progresses and influences the way houses are built, attention to detail and accuracy are critical.
-An assembly that calls for a vapor barrier is designed to stop moisture on one surface-under a concrete slab, for example-while more permeable vapor retarders allow some movement of moisture.
-If walls, roofs, or floors are configured with the wrong vapor-retarding products, a structure can trap moisture.
-Misusing these terms leads to confusion in product choice, which ultimately can lead to failure where it matters most-in your home.
+As building science progresses and increasingly influences the way houses are built, attention to detail and accuracy are critical.
+An assembly that calls for a vapor barrier is designed to stop moisture on one surface — under a concrete slab, for example — while more permeable vapor retarders allow some movement of moisture.
+If walls, roofs, or floors are built with the wrong vapor-retarding products, a structure can trap moisture.
+Misusing these terms leads to confusion in product choice, which ultimately can lead to failure where it matters most — in your home.

 More on vapor barriers: